-The aging water infrastructure: Out of sight, out of mind? has been added to your bookmarks.
+The aging water infrastructure: Out of sight, out of mind? has been saved

 The United States’ water infrastructure needs an overhaul, and the cost of doing so is climbing rapidly.
 Where will the money come from?

 The sad shape of many of our highways, bridges, and transit systems is very evident as we dodge potholes and hope that our train will eventually arrive.
 However, one of the most critical aspects of the United States’ aging infrastructure is literally buried underground, out of sight and, usually, out of mind.
 It is often only when failures occur that we are reminded of how much we take for granted our access to safe drinking water.